Jaden Schwartz: Personal life

 Schwartz was born in Melfort, Saskatchewan, and grew up in Wilcox, Saskatchewan, to parents Rick and Carol Schwartz.
 He has an older brother, Rylan, who also played hockey at Colorado College, and as of 2025, plays for the Glasgow Clan of the UK Elite Ice Hockey League, and an older sister, Mandi, who played hockey with the Yale Bulldogs team until she was diagnosed with acute myeloid leukemia in December 2008.
-Despite trying to find a donor for Mandi and, in the process, raising awareness of bone marrow and stem cell transplants, Mandi would die in April 2011 following a third relapse of the cancer.
+Despite trying to find a donor for Mandi and, in the process, raising awareness of bone marrow and stem cell transplants, Mandi died in April 2011 following a third relapse of the cancer.